John von Neumann: Technological singularity hypothesis

 The first use of the concept of a singularity in the technological context is attributed to von Neumann, who according to Ulam discussed the "ever accelerating progress of technology and changes in the mode of human life, which gives the appearance of approaching some essential singularity in the history of the race beyond which human affairs, as we know them, could not continue."
-This concept was fleshed out later in the book Future Shock by Alvin Toffler.
+This concept was later fleshed out in the 1970 book Future Shock by Alvin Toffler.

 Defense work

 Manhattan Project

 Beginning in the late 1930s, von Neumann developed an expertise in explosions—phenomena that are difficult to model mathematically.
-During this period, von Neumann was the leading authority of the mathematics of shaped charges.
-This led him to a large number of military consultancies, primarily for the Navy, which in turn led to his involvement in the Manhattan Project.
-The involvement included frequent trips by train to the project's secret research facilities at the Los Alamos Laboratory in a remote part of New Mexico.
+During this period, he was the leading authority of the mathematics of shaped charges, leading him to a large number of military consultancies and consequently his involvement in the Manhattan Project.
+The involvement included frequent trips to the project's secret research facilities at the Los Alamos Laboratory in New Mexico.

 Von Neumann made his principal contribution to the atomic bomb in the concept and design of the explosive lenses that were needed to compress the plutonium core of the Fat Man weapon that was later dropped on Nagasaki.
-In addition, he helped determine which Japanese cities the atomic bombs would be used on, and was also the singular person responsible for the complex calculations needed to determine at which height the bombs would be detonated over Hiroshima and Nagasaki to achieve the maximum kill rate.
-He determined that height to be 1,800 feet.
 While von Neumann did not originate the "implosion" concept, he was one of its most persistent proponents, encouraging its continued development against the instincts of many of his colleagues, who felt such a design to be unworkable.
 He also eventually came up with the idea of using more powerful shaped charges and less fissionable material to greatly increase the speed of "assembly".